Deploy Functions

 Arguments

-applicationHome- Required.
-Directory.
+applicationHome- Directory.
+Required.
 Application home to get the version from.

 Return codes